B3n-d1v3/Diving-Rules-iOS/README.md

 The full list can be found on the [Github iOS Kanban](https://github.com/B3n-d1v3/Diving-Rules/projects/1)

 ## Authors
-- Benoit SUZANNE
+This App was created by **[Benoit SUZANNE](mailto:BenDivingJudge@gmail.com?subject=FromGithubReadme)**

 ## Contributing
--- To be Updated --
+You are more then welcome to contribute to this project weather you're:
+- a mobile developer iOS or Android
+- a localization contributer who can help to add new languages
+- a judge wanting to add new questions to to quizzes as they need to include more than just the penalty summaries

 ## License
-This code was created under the GNU 3.0 Open Source License.
+This code was created under the [GNU 3.0 Open Source License](LICENSE).